Karnagarh Raj: History

 During the reign of Raja Jasomanta Singh, the revenue of Karnagarh was 40,126 taka 12 annas and his army numbered 15,000.
 Jasomanta Singh was considered as one of Strong allies of Nawab.
 Famous Bengali poet Rameswar Bhattacharya wrote Sivayan Kavya in Karnagarh Rajsava.

 The Rajas of Mallabhum were an independent kingdom free from the rights of the Nawabs.
-In 1747, the army of King Gopal Singh Malla of Mallabhumi attacked Karnagarh.
+In 1747, the army of King Gopal Singh Malla of Mallabhum attacked Karnagarh.
 It is heard with the blessings of Mahamaya Jasomanta Singh defeated Mallabhum's forces.

 The kings of Karnagarh had a close link with the Sadgop rulers of Narajole Raj.
 The last king of Karnagarh, Raja Ajit Singh died childless.
 His property went into the hands of his two queens, Rani Bhabani and Rani Shiromani.
 During the Chuar rebellion, the leader of the Chuars, Gobardhan Dikpati, occupied the palace.
 Both the queens met the king of Narajole, Raja Trilochan Khan, who provided them shelter and promised to recover their property.
 Rani Bhabani died in 1161 Bangabda (1754 AD) and Rani Shiromani handed over the entire property to Anandalal of the Narajole family even before she died in 1219 Bangabda (1812 AD).
 However, the East India Company were suspicious that Rani Shiromani had links with those involved in the Chuar rebellion, and as a result they considerably restricted the amount of sovereignty she held in response.